Nisbet Homestead Farm: Buildings

 Five of the properties on the Nisbet Homestead Farm listing are classified as buildings.
 This includes the main house, completed in 1863 by Nisbet.
 Nisbet began construction in 1848 and lived in the log cabin during some of that time.
 The Greek Revival style home is made of a combination of limestone and weatherboard, and sits on a concrete foundation and has an asphalt roof.
 The site's other four "buildings" were all built before 1935.
 The earliest among these structures, erected pre-1900, is a wooden gable-roofed barn, of the "English" (or "Three Bay") style.
 The other circa-1900 structure at the Nisbet Farm is a wooden banked barn.
-After 1909, a tin-roofed storage shed was constructed; and in 1935 the final of the properties building's was erected, a shingled double corn crib.
+After 1909, a tin-roofed storage shed was constructed, and in 1935 the final of the properties' buildings was erected, a shingled double corn crib.

 Structures

 Three of the remaining five properties at the Nisbet Farm are categorized as structures on the NRHP listing.
 The silo and silo shed were built about 1935.
 The other two structures, a gravity feed water storage tank, and a windmill driven well, are part of the NRHP listing.
 The water tank was constructed with stone walls.